aleesha-w/BERT--Updated-Implementation-on-Ubuntu-Corpus/README.md

    !gsutil mb gs://{bucket_name}`

 ## Training
 To begin training the model, use the code below or paste it into a shell file.
 Be sure to modify the TPU address to match the one obtained from step 2 above.
-You must also modify the output directory. \
+You must also modify the output directory.
+Ensure that your runtime type is a TPU.\
 `
 !python run_pretraining.py \
     --input_file='gs://tf_record_data_buck67f12a58-6aec-11ee-a9db-0242ac1c000c/tf_train.tfrecord' \